Alan-Cha/autoX-article/README.md

 After you have assigned the AutoX label, an experiment should start.

 You can now use `iter8` commands in order to check the status and the results of the experiment.
 Note that you need to specify an experiment group via the `-g` option.
-The experiment group for AutoX experiments is in the form `autox-<release group spec name>-<release spec name>`.
+The experiment group for experiments started by AutoX is in the form `autox-<release group spec name>-<release spec name>`.
 In this case, it would be `autox-httpbin-iter8`.

 The following command allows you to check the status of the experiment.
 If the experiment does not immediately start, try waiting a minute.